Explaining CM Punk's Real-Life Backstage Fight After AEW All Out

-The affair reportedly turned violent after the media scrum.
+The affair turned violent after the media scrum.
 According to several wrestling publications, a fight broke out between CM Punk and AEW producer Ace Steel on one side and, on the other, the Jacksons and AEW EVP Kenny Omega.
-As a result, according to the Wrestling Observer, AEW has suspended The Young Bucks and Kenny Omega.
+As a result, according to Sports Illustrated, AEW has suspended The Young Bucks and Kenny Omega.
 CM Punk and Ace Steel's punishment -- suspension or termination of their contracts -- is to be determined.
 Complicating matters, CM Punk reportedly injured his triceps in his match against Jon Moxley.

+A tournament featuring Jon Moxley, Hangman Page, Chris Jericho, Bryan Danielson, Darby Allin and Sammy Guevara will crown a new AEW Championship.
+It'll culminate on the Sept.
+21 episode of AEW Dynamite.

 AEW was contacted for comment but did not immediately respond.
 Here's what you need to know.